MohannedAlhamidi/TravelWithUs-UdacityProject/README.md

-# Travel with Us - App
+# Travel with Us - project

 This is the Capstone project of the Udacity Frontend Nanodegree.
 It is a Traveller app which gives information about the destination you want to travel and help you plan your trip better.